Primo Levi: Chemistry

 Because of the new racial laws and the increasing intensity of Fascist action, Levi had difficulty finding an advisor for his Ph.D. dissertation, which was on the subject of the Walden inversion, a study of the asymmetry of the carbon atom.
 Eventually taken on by Dr. Nicolò Dallaporta, Levi graduated in mid-1941 with full marks and merit, having submitted additional theses on x-rays and electrostatic energy.
 His degree certificate bore the remark: "of Jewish race".
 The racial laws prevented Levi from finding a suitable permanent job after graduation.

 In December 1941, he received an informal job offer from an Italian officer to work as a chemist at an asbestos mine in San Vittore.
 The project was to extract nickel from the mine spoil, a challenge he accepted with pleasure.
 Levi later understood that, if successful, he would be aiding the German war effort, which was suffering nickel shortages in the production of armaments.
 The job required Levi to work under a false name with false papers.
 Three months later, in March 1942, his father died.
 Levi left the mine in June to work in Milan for the Swiss pharmaceutical manufacturer Wander AG, on a project to extract an anti-diabetic from vegetable matter.
 Recruited through a fellow student at Turin University, he took the job in a Swiss company to escape the Italian race laws.
 It soon became clear that the project had no chance of succeeding, but it was in no-one's interest to say so.

 In July 1943, King Victor Emmanuel III deposed Mussolini and appointed a new government under Marshal Pietro Badoglio, which prepared to sign the Armistice of Cassibile with the Allies.
 When the armistice was made public on 8 September, the Germans occupied northern and central Italy, liberated Mussolini from imprisonment, and appointed him as head of the Italian Social Republic, a puppet state in German-occupied northern Italy.
-Levi returned to Turin to find his mother and sister in refuge in their holiday home called 'Lo Saccarello' (literally, the Sackcloth) in the village of Chieri in the hills outside Turin.
+Levi returned to Turin to find his mother and sister in refuge at their country estate "Il Saccarello", by Superga in the hills outside Turin.
 The three moved to Saint-Vincent in the Aosta Valley, where they could be hidden.
 Being pursued as Jews, many of whom had already been interned by the authorities, they moved up the hillside to Amay in the Col de Joux, a rebellious area highly suitable for guerrilla activities.